allen-ziegenfus/liferay-web-request-logger/README.md

 *liferay-request-dumper*

+This project provides a Liferay Portal Request Dumper Filter.

+The Request Dumper Filter is based on the Apache Tomcat 7.x Request Dumper Filter and implemented using the Liferay Portal 6.1.x Servlet Filter framework.

+The Request Dumper Filter was developed to work around classloading and logging configuration issues with using the default Apache Tomcat 7.x Request Dumper Filter with Liferay Portal 6.1.x.

-This project provides a Liferay Portal servlet filter that logs all web requests and responses messages via the Liferay Portal logging framework.
+This Request Dumper Filter logs messages via the Liferay Portal 6.1.x logging framework.

-NOTE: The servlet filter is only compatible with Servlet API 3.0+
+NOTE: The Request Dumper Filter is only compatible with Servlet API 3.0+ and requires a Servlet Container that supports Servlet API 3.0+ such as Apache Tomcat 7.x that is used with Lifereay Portal 6.1 CE GA2+ or Liferay Portal 6.1 EE GA2+.

 ## Supported Products